So what, you ask, is wrong with horseracing? Well, there’s this:

 By law, racehorses are literal chattel – pieces of property to be bought, sold, traded, and dumped whenever and however their people decide.
 To make matters worse, they are not even afforded the protections, woefully inadequate as most are, of animal-cruelty statutes, meaning an owner or trainer can run his horse into the ground – yes, even to death – with virtual impunity.
 What’s more, the average racehorse will change hands multiple times over the course of his so-called career, adding anxiety and stress to an already anxious, stressful existence.
 This near-constant shuffling among trainers, grooms, vets, barns, tracks, and states is a primary reason why almost all active racehorses suffer from chronic ulcers.

-Horseracing Wrongs has documented – with names, dates, locations, and details – over 8,000 deaths at U.S. tracks just since 2014; we estimate that over 2,000 horses are killed racing or training across America every year.
-Over 2,000 – that’s almost six every single day.
-And just to be clear, death at the track is neither clean nor tranquil.
+Horseracing Wrongs has documented – with names, dates, locations, and details – over 8,000 deaths at U.S. tracks just since 2014; we estimate that over 2,000 racehorses are killed across America every year.
+Over 2,000 – that’s about six every single day.
+And to be clear, death at the track is neither clean nor tranquil.
 Death at the track is cardiovascular collapse – this, mind you, to animals who are mostly still in puberty.
 Death at the track is pulmonary hemorrhage – or bleeding out from the lungs.
 Death at the track is blunt-force head trauma from collisions with other horses or the track itself.
 Death at the track is broken necks, severed spines, ruptured ligaments, and shattered legs – occasionally shattered so severely that the limb remains attached to the rest of the body by skin or tendons only.

 So the real question is why, in the 21st Century, do we still countenance this horror?
 Why is this viewed as some inviolable tradition (“The Sport of Kings”), an institution that merits preservation?
-Fact is, stripped to its core, horseracing is nothing but an archaic, mostly non-self-sufficient (see subsidies) gambling business that exploits, abuses, and kills sentient beings, inherently.
+Fact is, stripped to its core, horseracing is nothing but an archaic, mostly non-self-sufficient (see subsidies) gambling business that exploits, abuses, and kills sentient beings, inherently, and inevitably.
 In other words, it cannot be fixed or reformed.
 In other words, horseracing is wrong from the start.